Just try it: how to get children to try new foods

 • Don't bribe your child to eat.
 Their focus shifts from the food to the reward.
 This is a form of emotional eating; a bad habit to start.

 • Clean plates are over-rated.
-Sure, you don't want to encourage wasting food, but forcing children to finish an item or meal teaches them to ignore their internal 'full' signal and potentially associate a bad memory or feeling with a specific food.
+Forcing children to finish an item or meal teaches them to ignore their internal 'full' signal and potentially associate a bad memory or feeling with a specific food.
 Start with small portions and offer seconds.

-• When serving a new food, keep your expectations small: one spear of asparagus, one shrimp, etc.
+• When serving a new food, keep your expectations for amount consumed small: one spear of asparagus, one shrimp, etc.

 • Create balance.
-Include a favorite at each meal when you're serving something new.
+Include a favorite and familiar food at each meal when you're serving something new.

 • Take the pressure off and introduce new foods away from the table: a whole-grain bread or cheese taste test, a "name that fruit" challenge, a French or Greek themed picnic at the park, grocery store sample challenge, etc.

 • As a last resort, introduce new things in favorite ways—if you have to fry zucchini once or twice to get your child to try it, it's okay.
-They'll be less hesitant when you add it to a salad or grill it later.
+They'll be less hesitant when you later add it to a salad or grill it.

 • Respect preferences.
-If a child doesn't want to eat more, don't force him.
-He may hesitate to admit he likes something in the future if he feels pressure.
+If a child doesn't want to eat more, don't force them.
+They may hesitate to admit they like something in the future if they feel pressure.

 • Trying a food item one day does not exempt anyone from trying it again another day.
-It often takes ten or more tries to develop a taste for something.
+It often takes repeated exposure to develop a taste for something new.

 • Let kids not like a few things.
 No one likes everything.
 If a child clearly doesn't like something, be okay with that.